robulouski/voidy-bootstrap/README.rst

 and then set ``SIDEBAR`` to point to it.
 This will completely replaces the theme's default sidebar with whatever is in your custom sidebar template.

-For those happy enough to stick with the default sidebar, the following settings are available to customise it:
+But for those happy enough to stick with the default sidebar, the following settings are available to customise it:

 ``SOCIAL``